threedaymonk/kunkunshi/README.md

 #### Upstroke

-An upstroke is notated by appending `^` to the note, after the length (if present):
+An upstroke is notated by appending `^` to the note, after the duration (if present):

     r1/2^